 You also need a living will.
 Sometimes this is a separate document and sometimes it’s included in the health care proxy form.
 This is where you list your wishes, like whether you should be resuscitated, put on life support, or given a blood transfusion.
 Even if you’ve had these conversations with your proxy, this document will help eliminate any confusion, especially when emotions are high.

-Power of Attorney (POA): A power of attorney gives someone the authority to manage specific financial matters on your behalf.
+Power of Attorney (POA): According to this buyers agents Melbourne, the power of attorney gives someone the authority to manage specific financial matters on your behalf.
 You don’t have to be incapacitated for a POA to go into effect.
 Your accountant may have you sign an IRS POA so they can speak about your taxes for you.
 You an also have a general power of attorney for your spouse or family member to manage financial matters for you.
 There are two kinds:

 - Durable POA: this goes into effect as soon as it’s signed.
 The person you listed as your POA can technically attempt to access your financial stuff immediately.

 - Springing POA: this goes into effect when a named event happens, usually when you are not able to manage your own finances.